aaronbloomfield/ccc/hws/btcparser/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

+### Background

+You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the discussion about the format for the blockchain.

 ### Languages

 In theory, this can be implemented in any language.
 In practice, though, it needs to be a language that the auto-graders can compile and run, and that the skeleton code is written for.
 Four languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.6.x).
 If you want to use a different language, let's have a chat about it, as it will take some time to ensure that the grading system can handle it.